Skip to main content

 5. Report in executive language

-Explain which questions use which sources and what needs to change next—not merely that GEO work is happening.
+Explain which questions use which sources and what needs to change next instead of only saying GEO work is happening.

 Customer FAQ